Greaser, Piot reach championship match of US Amateur

 Piot was scrappy as ever, having grown up on a public course complex in Michigan where it was not unusual to for him to play 72 holes in a day.

 He dropped only two shots at Oakmont — the first hole that has given him fits all week, and the par-3 eighth with a soft chip from just over the green.
-Otherwise, he kept it in play off the tee and kept stress at a minimum, leaving he mistakes to Grabelcik.
+Otherwise, he kept it in play off the tee and kept stress at a minimum, leaving the mistakes to Grabelcik.

 The match was all square through eight holes when Grabelcik got in trouble off the tee at No. 9 and made double bogey.
-Grabelcik gave another hole away on the 10th with a long three-putt bogey, and Piot holed a 25-foot birdie putt on the 11th to start putting away.
+Grabelcik gave another hole away on the 10th with a long three-putt bogey, and Piot holed a 25-foot birdie putt on the 11th to start pulling away.

 The clincher came at the 15th, when Piot found a bunker off the tee and had to lay up short of the green.
 He hit his third into 15 feet and holed the par putt, while Grabelcik went into a greenside bunker and couldn’t save par.